farazsth98/farazsth98.github.io/_posts/2020-10-13-FSOP-lazynote.md

 # Throwback to HITCON CTF 2019

+[You can find the challenge files here](https://bitbucket.org/ptr-yudai/writeups-2020/src/master/SECCON_2020_Online_CTF/lazynote/files/).
 A summary of the challenge:

 1. It essentially printed a menu and gave you four choices.
 2. Only the first choice worked, and this choice would ask you for an `allocation_size`, a `read_size`, and the `data` that you want the program to read.